Arkham/juliu.is/content/blog/elm-at-noredink/index.md

 ```

 Here we take an additional `Env` argument.
 This record contains information
-about the current release, the logged in user and the environment where the
+about the current release, the logged-in user and the environment where the
 code is running.
 For example, if we detect that we are running in test
 mode, there is no need to run fancy UI animations, thus we can disable
 them.
 This in turn makes our tests faster and less flaky.
+Win-win!

 If you look at the record that we pass to `Nri.Program.program` you will notice
 an additional `perform` field.
 Let's look at the type signature: